How to Prevent Shark Attacks

 What Attracts Sharks to Humans

-There are a number of things you can do to prevent having an encounter with a Shark.
+There are several things you can do to prevent having an encounter with a Shark.

 So when you’ve hooked a fish before you’ve landed it on the boat, the whole time it’s struggling in the water it’s likely to be emitting fluids, leaking blood and acids.
 All the signals that would attract a shark.
 It doesn’t matter the size of the fishing operation either.
 Whether they’re commercial or recreational fishermen, they’re often discarding material over the side fish they don’t want, fish parts, gutting fish.
 They’re effectively putting chum in the water for fish along with bringing around sharks.